-AIRPORT ROLES: The following definitions are applicable to the 83 airports identified within the State System.
+II.
+AIRPORT ROLES: The following definitions are applicable to the 67 airports identified within the State System.

+A. Commercial Service - International Airports: Publicly owned airports which enplane 2,500 or more passengers annually and receive both International and Domestic scheduled passenger air service.

-Commercial Service Airports: Publicly owned airports which enplane 2,500 or more passengers annually and receive scheduled passenger air service.
+B. Commercial Service - National Airports: Publicly owned airports which enplane 2,500 or more passengers annually and receive scheduled passenger air service.

-Reliever Airports: FAA-designated airports that relieve congestion at a commercial service airport.
+C. Reliever Airports: FAA-designated airports that relieve congestion at a commercial service airport.

-GA-Community Airports: Airports that serve regional economies, connecting to state and national economies and serve all types of general aviation aircraft.
+D. GA-Community Airports: Airports that serve regional economies, connecting to State and national economies with at least 250 annual instrument operations, 10 based non-jet aircraft or 1 based jet and aircraft fuel services.

-GA-Rural Airports: Airports that serve a supplemental role in local economies, primarily serving smaller business, recreational, and personal flying.
+E. GA-Rural Airports: Airports that serve a supplemental role in local economies, primarily serving smaller business, recreational, and personal flying and have at least 2,500 annual operations or 10 based aircraft and aircraft fuel services.

-GA-Basic Airports: Airports that serve a limited role in the local economy, primarily serving recreational and personal flying.
+F. GA-Basic Airports: All of the remaining 67 airports, which serve a limited role in the local economy, primarily serving recreational and personal flying.

 A.R.S.
-28-8202 states airports must be: publicly owned, open to the public, and owned by a political subdivision of the State of Arizona to be eligible to receive development funding.
-Therefore, of these 83 system airports, only 55 are eligible to receive state grants for airport development.
-Appendix B lists all 83 airports.
-Those shown in BOLD print are eligible.
-However, administrative compliance issues may make some eligible airports temporarily ineligible.
+28-8202 states airports must be: publicly owned and operated, open to the public, and owned by a political jurisdiction within the State of Arizona to be eligible to receive development funding.
+Figure 1 shows all 67 airports in the State and Appendix B list all 67 airports in alphabetic order by the airport’s name.

+Figure 1